 Transition / Implementation of the new PDP

-The PDP-WT has not completed its work on all these overarching issues, but has noted in section 8 its initial thoughts on these issues for public input and consideration.
-It is the intention of the PDP-WT to finalize its recommendations on these issues following the review and analysis of public comments on this initial report.
+Based on the discussions and deliberations to date, a flow chart which outlines the main elements of the new Annex A – GNSO Policy Development Process of the ICANN Bylaws can be found in section 9.

-Based on the discussions and deliberations to date, a flow chart which outlines the main elements of the new Annex A – GNSO Policy Development Process of the ICANN By-Laws can be found in section 9.
+The WT, supported by ICANN staff, has also developed a first outline of the new Annex A (see section 4) as well as a supporting document that is envisioned to be included in the GNSO Council Operating Procedures as the PDP Manual (see section 5).

 Based on the input received on the Initial Report and subsequent discussions, the PDP-WT has updated this report to a draft Final Report to allow for further input and feedback from the ICANN Community.
 Following review and analysis of the public comments received, the PDP-WT is expected to finalize its report recommendations for submission to the Policy Process Steering Committee (PPSC).